GVP-IMS/SpeechTest/README.md

 ## Instructions

-- Make sure all project files are in the same directory, including the "lines" folder.
-This output will be generated where main.py is.
+- Make sure all project files are in the same directory, including your story.
+This is also where the output will be generated.
 - Install the necessary packages in requirements.txt using pip or conda.
 - Spacy requires additional data based on your prefered language to recognize the names of voice banks and use them as character names.
 For English, use "python -m spacy download en_core_web_sm".
 Check https://spacy.io/usage for more info.
 - Run main.py